-Requirement You must meet all these requirements Projection 1 Prepare a projection of your cash flows over at least the next 12 months (or, on or before 30 June 2020, three months) based on your reasonable estimate of what is likely to happen over this term.
-Note: You can take into account, for example, the following factors in preparing your projection if you reasonably believe they are likely to be available: assets you hold at the time the projection starts tha can be used to pay your liabilities; and inflows you may receive, including income from your business amounts that you may borrow (e.g. under an overdraft); and amounts that you may receive from an eligible provider under an eligible undertaking.
+Requirement You must meet all these requirements Projection 1 Prepare a projection of your cash flows over at least the next 12 months based on your reasonable estimate of what is likely to happen over this term.
+Note: You can take into account, for example, the following factors in preparing your projection if you reasonably believe they are likely to be available: assets you hold at the time the projection starts that can be used to pay your liabilities; and inflows you may receive, including income from your business, amounts that you may borrow (e.g. under an overdraft), and amounts that you may receive from an eligible provider under an eligible undertaking.
 2 Document your calculations and assumptions on which the projection is based, and describe in writing why they are the appropriate assumptions.
 Note: We expect that a description in writing of your calculations and assumptions will vary according to the nature, scale and complexity of your business.
-3 Update your projection of cash flows when: (a) those cash flows cease to cover the next 12 months (or, on or before 30 June 2020, three months); or (b) there is reason to suspect that an updated projection would differ materially from the current projection or show that you were not meeting items 5 or 6 below.
+3 Update your projection of cash flows when: (a) those cash flows cease to cover the next 12 months; or (b) there is reason to suspect that an updated projection would differ materially from the current projection or show that you were not meeting items 5 or 6 below.
 4 Have your cash flow projection approved by the board of directors at least quarterly as satisfying the requirements in this cash needs requirement.
-Financial resources 5 Document whether, based on your projection of cash flows, you will have access as needed to enough financial resources to meet your liabilities over the projected term of at least the next 12 months (or, on or before 30 June 2020, three months), including any additional liabilities you project will be incurred during that term.
-6 Document whether, based on the projection of your cash flows, you will hold at all times during the period to which the projection relates, an amount in cash within the extended meaning in ASIC Instrument 2017/339 .
-This amount required is equal to or greater than 5% of the greater of: (a) the cash outflow for the projected period of at least the next 12 months (if the projection covers a period other than 12 months, the cash outflow must be adjusted produce a 12-month average); or (b) your actual cash outflow for the most recent financial year of at least 360 days for which you have prepared a profit and loss statement.
-7 Hold at all times in cash the amount referred to in item 6 above.
+Financial 5 Document whether, based on your projection of cash flows, you will have access as needed to enough financial resources to meet your liabilities over the projected term of at resources least the next 12 months, including any additional liabilities you project will be incurred during that term.
+6 Document whether, based on the projection of your cash flows, you will hold at all times during the period to which the projection relates, an amount in cash within the extended meaning in ASIC Instrument 2017/339.
+This amount required is equal to or greater than 5% of the greater of: (a) the cash outflow for the projected period of at least the next 12 months (if the projection covers a period other than 12 months, the cash outflow must be adjusted to produce a you have prepared a profit and loss statement.